 - details of your contact with us, and the support that you have been offered

 - gender and dates of birth for you and others who live in your household

 - information on housing need for you and others who live in your household

 - Information on adaptations, applications, transfer requests, etc.

-- race or ethnic origin
+- Ethnic origin

 We understand that you may not feel comfortable providing some of this information and consider it private.
-We ask some of these questions to make sure that we do not discriminate against any of our service users and because we recognise that a person’s age, disability, ethnic origin, religion, sexual orientation or medical condition may affect their choice of home, the area they want to live, and the services they need.
+We ask some of these questions to make sure that we do not discriminate against any of our customers and because we recognise that a person’s age, disability, ethnic origin, religion, sexual orientation or medical condition may affect their choice of home, the area they want to live, and the services they need.

 If you feel uncomfortable providing this information, you can say no.